California Innocence Project: Jason Puracal

 Jason Puracal was exonerated in 2012 after an appeals court overturned his 22-year sentence in a Nicaragua maximum-security prison.
 Despite lack of evidence, Puracal was arrested November 2010 in San Juan del Sur and convicted of money-laundering, drug charges, and organized crime in August 2011.
 The California Innocence Project (now IJC) helped bring Puracal's case before a three-judge appellate panel in August 2012.
 On September 12, 2012, he was acquitted of all charges and ordered released.

-In addition to the above exonerations, IJC has contributed to the release of individuals such as

-Timothy Atkins, Rafael Madrigal, Uriah Courtney, and Marilyn Mulero.

 Innocence March

 On April 27, 2013, CIP staff and supporters began the Innocence March, a 712-mile, two-month-long walk from the California Western School of Law in San Diego to Sacramento, where they presented Governor of California Jerry Brown with clemency petitions for 'The California 12.'
 In each of these inmates' cases, attorneys had exhausted all legal recourse despite compelling evidence of innocence.